alyf-de/erpnext_pdf-on-submit/README.md

 In the _Enabled For_ table, add a row for each DocType you want to enable PDF generation for.

 If you don't choose a different configuration, PDFs will be generated with the default **Print Format** and **Letter Head**.
-The PDF is named like the document name.
+By default, the PDF is named like the document name.

 Alternatively, you can choose a different **Print Format** and **Letter Head** for each DocType.
 You can also define a custom format for the PDF file name.

+If your transaction DocType has an attachment field, you can choose to attach the generated PDF to that field.
+Please note that the field needs to have the following properties:

+- Fieldtype: Attach
+- Read Only: Yes
+    This is to prevent users from adding an attachment that will be overwritten on submit.
+- No Copy: Yes
+    This is to prevent the attachment from being copied to other documents.
+- Is Virtual: No

 ![PDF on Submit Settings](docs/settings.gif)